moritz-goeke/azure-document-parser/README.md

 # Azure Document Parser

-A modern web application that leverages Azure Document Intelligence and OpenAI to parse and analyze documents.
+A modern web application that leverages Azure Document Intelligence and Azure OpenAI to parse and analyze documents.
 The application extracts text content from uploaded documents and processes it using AI to provide structured outputs based on customizable JSON formats.

 ## Features

 - **Document Upload & Processing**: Support for PDF and other document formats
 - **Azure Document Intelligence Integration**: Powerful OCR and document analysis capabilities
-- **OpenAI Integration**: AI-powered content analysis and structured data extraction
+- **Azure OpenAI Integration**: AI-powered content analysis and structured data extraction
 - **Customizable Output Format**: Define your own JSON schema for structured results
 - **Real-time Processing**: Asynchronous job processing with status updates
 - **Modern React UI**: Clean, responsive interface built with Material-UI